rebecca-burwei/wids-datathon-2022/README.md

 * Make at least one contribution to the codebase (open a pull request)
 * Review a pull request from another team member

+# Week 2
+This week, we will explore the data, understand what the fields mean, and look into different ways to preprocess the data.

+## Task 1 -- Exploring the data
+Take a look at the data and see if there is anything interesting or unusual about the data.
+Real world data is very messy and usually requires some cleaning up.
+I think this Kaggle dataset is quite clean, but it doesn't hurt to go through the exercise.
+Some questions to consider:

+* Are there any fields with lots of missing values?
+What should we do about them (leave out, impute values, simulate values from a distribution, etc)?
+* Are there any unusual distributions in the data?
+  * For example, I noticed that the distribution of elevations in test.csv is quite strange.
+  * The distribution of the target variable is particularly important.
+Models will be biased towards mimicking the same distribution they are trained on.
+  * It's important to notice when the distribution of the test and train data is different.
+We'll be evaluated on the test data, but only able to build models on the train data, so it's best when the two distributions are similar.
+If they are not similar, it may be helpful to weight the train data so it's more similar to the test data.
+* Are there any outliers?

+Resources:
+* This [Kaggle notebook](https://www.kaggle.com/ccollado7/wids-complete-eda#3.-Analysis---Train-dataset) has some useful code for making lots of plots.
+* This [Kaggle notebook](https://www.kaggle.com/farazrahman/bee-building-energy-efficiency-eda#2-|-EDA) has some interesting insights about the dataset.

+## Task 2 -- Preprocessing by field type
+There are 3 types of fields in this data: continuous (e.g., floor_area, avg_temp), categorical (e.g., building_class, facility_type) and ordered discrete (e.g., year_built, energy_star_rating, days_with_fog).
+A common interview question: What are some ways to preprocess each type of field, and what are the pros and cons of each preprocessing method?

+Here are some common ways to preprocess each type of field:
+* Continuous fields: use a log scale, normalize, no preprocessing
+* Categorical fields: make dummy variables (and optionally apply a [dimension reduction](https://scikit-learn.org/stable/modules/unsupervised_reduction.html#pca-principal-component-analysis)), group some categories together or organize the categories into a hierarchy, use a pre-trained word embedding for longer text fields
+* Ordered discrete: usually you just pretend these are either continuous or categorical

 # Week 1
 This week, you should download the data from Kaggle, set up your local computing environment in Python, and familiarize yourself with Git and GitHub.